Relocating from Canada Updated June 2026

 Moving to Serbia from Canada

 Canadian citizens can enter Serbia visa-free for up to 90 days within any 180-day period.
-Canada has one of the largest Serbian diaspora communities outside Serbia — many Canadians have Serbian grandparents or parents and may qualify for citizenship by descent without residing in Serbia.
-For residency, the most common pathway is company formation or property purchase.
-Serbia has a tax treaty with Canada reducing double taxation, and unlike US citizens, Canadians who become non-residents of Canada for tax purposes generally stop paying Canadian income tax.
+Canada has one of the largest Serbian diasporas in the world — many Canadians have a Serbian parent or grandparent and may qualify for citizenship by descent without ever living in Serbia.
+For residency, the most common routes are company formation and property purchase, and — unlike US citizens — Canadians who become non-residents for tax purposes generally stop paying Canadian income tax.

 Avg. company registration